flowb/TD-pipeOp/README.md

 # TD-pipeOp

-TD-pipeOp provides a pair of palette .tox files that easily allow TouchDesigner users to quickly collect multiple operator connection cables into a single DAT link and, then be turned back into separate connections at the other end.
+TD-pipeOp provides a pair of palette .tox files that easily allow TouchDesigner users to quickly pack multiple operator connection cables into a single DAT link and then un-pack them back into separate connections at the other end.

 ## Why is this useful?